Right-side up, then upside down,

 Government wants help.
 The NOAA Ocean Noise Strategy Road Map was launched with an opportunity for comment and feedback.
 Its collaborative guideline benefits visitors and ocean life.

 NOAA issued Phase 2 of its plan for ocean sound management, planning, regulation and assessment.
 Public education programs, workshops and tasks forces come with this Outreach.

 Water amplifies sound, causing fish to flee.
 Noise reverberates from water to land and from land to water.
-It rivals the misery of robocalling and spoofing by telemarketers, political parties and hucksters.
+It augments the misery and distraction of robocalling and spoofing by telemarketers, political parties and hucksters.

 “Yes” to noise pollution is a bad answer.
-To keep your voice from being used for unwanted purchases, blow bubbles with a straw or spew animal cries or machine cacophony.
+To keep your voice from being used for unwanted purposes, blow bubbles with a straw or spew animal cries or machine cacophony.
 Cons may not risk another round.